mercadona/wrapito/README.md

 const responses = [
   {
-    path: '/path/to/get/the/products/list/,
+    path: '/path/to/get/the/products/list/',
     responseBody: [
       { id: 1, name: 'hummus' },
       { id: 2, name: 'guacamole' },
-    ]
+    ],
   },
   {
-    path: '/path/to/get/a/single/product/,
+    path: '/path/to/get/a/single/product/',
     responseBody: { id: 1, name: 'hummus' },
   },
 ]

-wrap(MyComponent)
-  .withNetwork(responses)
-  .mount()
+wrap(MyComponent).withNetwork(responses).mount()
 ```

 There might be cases where one request is called several times and we want it to return different responses.
 An example